 Most hebes originate in New Zealand with a few species scattered around the southern hemisphere.
 A hebe's flowering period is from midsummer to mid autumn, with most flowering between June and September.

-They can grow between 40cm to 1.5m, and most hebes prefer poor, well-drained soil.
+A hebe can grow between 40cm to 1.5m, and most hebes prefer poor, well-drained soil.
 They will withstand high winds and salt spray.
-Although some hebes are hardy, others can suffer from frost damage to new shoots.
+Although some hebe plants are hardy, others can suffer from frost damage to new shoots.
 Most have a hardiness rating of RHS H3 or RHS H4 and are suitable for gardens in USDA zones 8a to 10b.

 When to prune hebe

-A light, annual pruning will keep the neat, compact shape of hebes and ensure that they flower well.
-Immediately after they have finished flowering simply cut out the dead flowers.
+A light, annual pruning will keep the neat, compact shape of hebe plants and ensure that they flower well.
+Immediately after they have finished flowering simply cut out the dead hebe flowers.
 After a harsh winter some stems may have been burnt by frost.
-Inspect your hebes at the end of March and prune away any damaged stems, cutting back to a live bud.
+Inspect your hebe at the end of March and prune away any damaged stems, cutting back to a live bud.
 I have seen small-leaved hebes tightly clipped into balls as an alternative to box.
 This looks attractive but does mean that the flowers are sacrificed.

 How to take hebe cuttings

 It is ironic that a plant named for the Greek goddess of youth should be short-lived.
 Although some hebes will still be looking good after a decade or so, most will perform at their best for a shorter time and then need to be replaced.
-Hebes are one of the easiest shrubs to take cuttings from, so rather than buying a replacement plant, have a go at propagating your own.
+A hebe is one of the easiest shrubs to take cuttings from, so rather than buying a replacement plant, have a go at propagating your own hebe.
 Begin the process as soon as your hebe starts to look sad, and by the time you need to remove it you will have a new plant ready.

 Cuttings can be taken from mid July until early September.
 Using sharp secateurs, cut off stems of the current season’s growth that are about 15-20cm long.
 Immediately pop these into a plastic bag and keep them in the shade until you are indoors and ready to pot them.

-Hebes need poor, well-drained soil in an open, sunny situation.
+Hebe plants need poor, well-drained soil in an open, sunny situation.
 Ignore the usual advice to incorporate compost when you plant shrubs and don’t give them an annual feed.
-Too rich a soil will encourage weak, lax growth that will be susceptible to frost damage.
+Too rich a soil will encourage weak, lax growth for your hebe that will be susceptible to frost damage.
 If you have heavy soil, digging lots of horticultural grit into the area before you plant will increase the likelihood of your hebe thriving.
 Hebes do not like cold wind, so try to plant them in a sheltered area.